- 18th February 2016 by Rowen Barbary

 From my riding lessons it appears I am obsessed with having my horses straight (can't cope with crocked) but I have been failing to ask for enough bend, I have also been encouraged to gain more swing by riding with the reins in my inside hand, it feels terrible at first but when you regain both reins 9 times out of 10 the transformation is impressive.

-Joey went lovely but unfortunately tension showed loosing him vital marks for a top placing, Lordy impressed everyone and has his own fan club building up so he now has a couple of viewing booked in, all I need is the wind to die down a little bit.
+Joey went lovely but unfortunately, tension showed losing him vital marks for a top placing, Lordy impressed everyone and has his own fan club building up so he now has a couple of viewings booked in, all I need is the wind to die down a little bit.

 Holly had her first jump around the 1m since Kelsall BE last year and was also a little to keen!